Date of Degree

 Copyright 2011 Leah E. Leone

 Leone, Leah Elizabeth.
-"Displacing the mask: Jorge Luis Borges and the translation of narrative." doctoral dissertation, University of Iowa, 2011.
+"Displacing the mask: Jorge Luis Borges and the translation of narrative."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.